CompuTec/computec-docs/docs/appengine/administrators-guide/configuration-and-administration/CreateOperatorForCCC.md

     ![Add  Auth User](./media/configuration-and-administration/CCC/SetPassword_Add.png)

-## AppEngine Discovery
+## CompuTecAppEngine Discovery

-With the operator and IAM user configured, you can now use these credentials in AppEngine for SAP company discovery and activation.
+With the operator and IAM user configured, you can now use these credentials in CompuTec AppEngine for SAP company discovery and activation.

 ![Discover](./media/configuration-and-administration/CCC/Discover.png)